BFTB Roundtable: Chargers vs. Falcons Week 8 score predictions

-The Bolts take the field against the Falcons tomorrow for a must-win game against a divisional leader.
+The LA Chargers take the field against the Atlanta Falcons Sunday for a must-win game against a divisional leader.
 A loss sets them back at .500 with nine games remaining while a win would at least give them some breathing room prior to a two-game stretch against the 49ers and Chiefs.
+DraftKings Sportsbook has the Chargers as 2.5-point favorites over the Falcons.

 Curious to see what our staff predicted for this game?
 Let’s go ahead and dive in.